 There are no deposit and withdrawal fees associated with your Qtrade account.
 This augers well because often deposit and withdrawal fees can add up with trading and commission fees to make trading less profitable, especially when you want to collect your earnings.
 Hence, as far as trading fees are concerned you are covered by Qtrade and do not have to worry about depositing or withdrawing funds.

 The high fees for stocks in comparison to other competitors, coupled with the quarterly membership fees are what make Qtrade lose points in this respect compared to other competitors, enabling Qtrade to score only a 3 out of 10 on the fees dimension of our scoring system.

 #2 Signup Process

-Signing up with Qtrade is pretty simple and straight forward, however, the verification process can be a bit slow, as it takes 3 days to verify your account.
+Signing up with Qtrade is pretty simple and straightforward, and accounts are verified and accepted within a couple of hours.
 Let’s look at the process to get you started: